-Switzerland: A handful of credit cards are available for no annual fee, but these are primarily store credit cards.
-Many credit cards have an annual fee of between 40 and 250 Swiss francs.
+Switzerland: A handful of credit cards are available for no annual fee (these are reviewed here).
+Most Swiss credit cards have annual fees of between 40 and 250 Swiss francs.

 USA: Most top rewards, travel and balance transfer credit cards have no annual fee.
-Cards that do have an annual fee generally offer a number of more exclusive benefits or higher rewards.
-However, cards available to people with very low creditworthiness often do have an annual fee.
+Cards that do have annual fees generally offer a number of more exclusive benefits or higher rewards.
+However, the credit cards available to people with poor creditworthiness generally have annual fees.